-Junior Status 2024-2025
+Junior Status 2021-2022

-To qualify for junior status, you must have 10 or more credits by the start of the school year.
+To qualify for junior status, you must 10 or more credits by the start of the school year.

-Some things to read up on in the PA Student Handbook include:
+Some things to read up on in the PA Student Planner include:

-- Throughout the year the Aspen Student and Parent Portal will be an invaluable resource for you AND your parents. - ATTENTION Parents: If you don't remember your Aspen Portal sign-on or password, contact Student Information Services at sis@pinkertonacademy.org or 437-5200 x1169 ASAP. - Dress Code: Found in the policies section of the Student Handbook. - Electronic Devices: Please refer to the section in the Handbook regarding electronic devices (including cell phones) to see appropriate times for use. - Late to School: It is important that you arrive at school on time each day.
+- Dress Code: Found in the policies section of the Student Planner. - Electronic Devices: Please refer to the section in the Planner regarding electronic devices (including cell phones) to see appropriate times for use. - Late to School: It is important that you arrive at school on time each day.
 If you arrive late to school, you must check into the Junior Office before going to class.
 You are allowed only five "tardies" per semester.
 On the sixth tardy you will receive consequences, with each additional tardy resulting in an increased consequence. - Dismissals: Dismissals of any kind must come through the attendance office by way of a note from a parent or guardian brought in prior to 7:15 am.
 You must pick up your dismissal slip from the Junior Office and have in hand prior to leaving campus.
 Leaving or attempting to leave campus without the proper dismissal slip will result in consequences. - Parking Permits: Due to the limited number of parking spaces, Juniors are eligible for parking permits on a first-come, first-served basis.